cevgenerator/mp3_audio_analyzer/README.md

 These metrics are stored in a thread-safe `AnalysisData` structure, which is read by the `Visualizer`.

 The `Visualizer`, running on the main thread, accesses this shared data and renders four real-time visualizations using OpenGL.

+### Thread Safe Communication

+The two key components ensuring safe data sharing between threads in this project are the `RingBuffer` and `AnalysisData`.

+`RingBuffer` uses `std::atomic` operations with acquire-release memory ordering to provide a lock-free shared buffer, while preventing data races and torn data.

+`AnalysisData` uses `std::mutex` to make sure only one thread at a time can access its data members.

 ---